The Maas, Waal, Lek, and Rhine

 The town of Gorinchem (pronounced gorcum) has a rich but troubled history and a town center that's filled with more than 200 monuments to mark these turbulent memories.
 The town was once a thriving trade center and fishing village, but floods often plagued it and armies frequently attacked it because it was Holland's entrance point.

 After your exploration of Gorinchem is complete, you'll ride north to Utrecht.
 The old inner city contains the Oude Gracht, or Old Canal.
 A string of caf?s lies along the Old Canal, which has quaysides that unlike those in other cities.
 Don't forget to visit the city's stunning Museum Quarter.
 Also Utrecht is a great place for shopping.
-From Utrecht you'll set off for Bunnik, ending your route at the hotel where you started.
+At the end of the day you‘ll set off at the hotel where you started.

 Day Eight: Return Home (non-cycling day)